-IF YOU SMELL PROPANE
+- IF YOU SMELL PROPANE 1.
+Extinguish any open flames, pilot

+- lights and all smoking materials.

+Shut off the propane supply at the container valve(s) or propane supply connection.

+- 3. Do not touch electrical switches.

+- Open doors and other ventilating openings.

-- 1. Extinguish any open flames, pilot lights and all smoking materials. - 2.
-Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
-Do not touch electrical switches. - openings.
-Leave the area until odor clears. - 6.
-Have the propane system checked and leakage source corrected before using again.
+- 5. Leave the area until odor clears.

+- Have the propane system checked and leakage source corrected before using again.